lyramakesmusic/stable-audio-tools-docs/README.md

 }
 ```

+"model" is the model definition. for autoencoders, it defines the encoder, decoder, and bottleneck. for diffusion, it defines the pretransform (aka compression model aka paste the autoencoder model definition), the conditioning, and the actual diffusion transformer shape.

+"training" defines (some of- the rest are passed to `train.py`) the training hyperparams (unless LR is set in the model definition, like dac does), losses (including any adversarial stuff), and demo generation params.

 ## autoencoders

 encoders compress audio from a `[channels, sample_length]` audio tensor to a smaller `[n_codebooks, latent_dim, length]` (quantized) or `[latent_dim, length]` (latent) tensor.